How to Access Property Records in Utah

 You cannot remove all your information from property records, but you can take steps to limit your exposure to identity theft and fraud.
 Contact the agencies and offices that hold your records and ask them to remove anything beyond your name and address.
 You don't need your email address or phone number listed in public records.

-How to Change the Name on Property Records in Utah
+- How to Access Property Records in Utah

 - Beaver County